aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part1-mldotnet.md

    ```
     [ColumnName("step"), LoadColumn(0)]
    ```

+Furthermore, the machine learning algorithms can only work on number data of type floats.
+Thus make sure each property containing a number is of type float.

 Did you have a try?
 Perfect!
 <details>
   <summary>2.3.a Here's a a complete solution to validate against.</summary>